HayMedics/haymedics-africa-health-dashboard/README.md

 ## ⚠️ Data note

-This dataset is **illustrative** and intended for portfolio demonstration.
-A few values are clear outliers (e.g. Central African Republic’s 2022 figures) and would be validated against authoritative sources such as the **WHO** or **World Bank** before any real-world use.
-The dashboard intentionally flags this in its Data-quality section — good analyst practice.
+This dataset is sourced from  World Bank Health Nutrition and Population Statistics — https://databank.worldbank.org/source/health-nutrition-and-population-statistics

 ---

 ## 👤 Author

-**HayMedics Healthcare Analytics** — Data Analytics Portfolio _https://www.linkedin.com/in/awal-abdulrahman-md-a53483219_
+**Awal Olalekan Abdulrahman** | HayMedics Healthcare Analytics _https://www.linkedin.com/in/awal-abdulrahman-md-a53483219_

 ⭐ If you find this useful, consider starring the repo.